Imran, Trump to have two meetings

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The small meeting will be in the Oval office, while the extensive meeting will take place at the Cabinet room, where Pakistan tends to express its agenda of regional peace, stability and economic prosperity along with plans to strengthen bilateral relationship.
+The small meeting will be in the Oval office, while the extensive meeting will take place at the Cabinet Room, where Pakistan tends to express its agenda of regional peace, stability and economic prosperity along with plans to strengthen the bilateral relationship.

 Qureshi insisted that Pakistan is not seeking loans or aid money but an honest dialogue.
 "We are not here to borrow or ask for any aid.
 We have realistic approaches towards expectations.
 We are here with honour, dignity and will not compromise on the country's sovereignty or interest," he said.